lamalab-org/copolymer-reactivity/legacy/output_marker/paper7.md

 It is of further interest to compare the results obtained here with those recently published by James and MacCallum13 on the rates of addition of ethyl radicals to various monomers.
 When a value of **1014** ~m.~/rnole-sec.

-is taken as the bimolecular rate constant for the recombination of ethyl radicals,lZ one obtains a value of *lc3* = 1.0 x lo' ~m.~/rnole-sec. for the reaction
+is taken as the bimolecular rate constant for the rereaction_conditions of ethyl radicals,lZ one obtains a value of *lc3* = 1.0 x lo' ~m.~/rnole-sec. for the reaction

 0  0  II  C2Hs. + CH2=CH-O--CCH3  .-f C2HsCH~CH-O--kCH3
 k3